sumitsinghwp/Video-and-Audio-Player-Desing/video-audio-player/README.md

 # Video and Audio Player Desing #

-A basic plugin to load custom CSS and JS files in WordPress.
+A basic plugin to Video and Audio Player with custom desing in WordPress.

 ## Installation ##